 Photos by Tessa Neustadt.

-Last week, we toured around the open, communal spaces of my 1920s Los Anegeles home.
-As I said before, when my husband, Adam Weidenbaum, and I first moved into the home, we had a difficult time finding our aesthetic.
+Previously, we toured the open, communal spaces of my 1920s Los Anegeles home.
+As I said, when my husband, Adam Weidenbaum, and I first moved into the home, we had a difficult time finding our aesthetic.
 But over time, we came to the realization that we could incorporate pieces from our favorite travels into our space, making it feel like we were on constant vacation.

 Because of this, our home is comprised of an eclectic mix of DIY projects and vintage and contemporary pieces from a variety of vendors.
 Many of our accessories, like textiles from Mexico, were acquired on some of our more recent trips.
 Other pieces, like our dining room credenza, came from local flea markets.
 If an item moved us and it played well with the others already in our home, we found a place for it.
 Our style doesn’t fit a mold and it can’t be summed up in a buzz word.
 Rather, it truly is a melange of styles that speak to who we are, where we’ve been and where we hope to go.